yaolubrain/DOSNES/README.md

 <img src="img/dosnes_example.png" width="500">

 For visualizations of more features and real world data, please see the `demo` folder.
+In main javascript code of the demos, `makeTextSprite()` is to create the facing-to-viewer text labels.
+In the CSV files, the first three columns are XYZ-coordinates, the forth column is the class label and the last column is the size of the data points.